Emergency Evaluation Procedure

 A student or staff member who discusses concerns with a member of the student services staff is guaranteed privacy if requested, and safety permitting.
 There may be times when privacy is requested but circumstances dictate otherwise.
 Every effort is made to discuss this with the student.
 The associate dean of student services and the mental health team assess every situation and proceed appropriately.
 The associate dean of student services makes every effort to keep private the identity of the reporting student, staff member, or faculty member if requested.

-Medical records will be kept confidential according to HIPPA requirements.
+Medical records will be kept confidential according to HIPAA requirements.

 If the mental health team recommends inpatient psychiatric care for a student, the team will help coordinate the hospitalization.
 As part of the process, the mental health team may need to speak with involved faculty, staff, student, or family members.